sotheanith-sok/Journey-Of-Computer-Science-Student/README.md

-# Journey Of Computer Science Major Student
+# Journey Of Computer Science Student

 This a turn base board game inspired by Age of Mythology.
 It is created with Java Swing for CECS 343 Class at CSULB